carlosseveriano3/Notes-with-DB/README.md

 <h1>cached-notes</h1> <br>

-The application consists in creating and receiving notes from RabbitMQ, caching, and being able to retrieve it afterwards through a HTTP request.

 This project was made with the purpose of learning new technologies such as:

  - create a NoSQL database with MongoDb;